Legal Help With Trusts and Breach of Fiduciary Duty

 The creation of a Trust establishes a legal relationship in which a Trustee holds legal title and possession of property that is owned by one or more beneficiaries.
 Because a Trust directs a third person to handle the assets of another, problems can arise with even the most well-drafted Trust document.

-The estate planning team at Albin Oldner Law, PLLC, drafts Trust instruments that include clear trustee duties, causes for legal action, as well as remedies.
-Should a breach of fiduciary duty occur, our Trust litigation attorney Jeffrey Yates can take quick action to protect your funds.
-His extensive experience in estate and probate litigation allows him to anticipate potential problems so they can be avoided in the drafting stage.
+The estate planning team at Albin Oldner Law, PLLC, drafts trust instruments that include clear trustee duties, causes for legal action, as well as remedies.
+Should a breach of fiduciary duty occur, our trust litigation attorneys can take quick action to protect your funds.
+Our extensive experience in estate and probate litigation allows us to anticipate potential problems so they can be avoided in the drafting stage.

 We recommend you seek immediate legal counsel to minimize damage.
-Contact Albin Oldner Law, PLLC or call (214) 225-9138 to schedule a consultation with attorney Yates at our Frisco, Plano or Prosper law offices.
-He represents beneficiaries and trustees throughout Texas.
+We represent beneficiaries and trustees throughout Texas.

 How is a Trust Managed?